gkorpal/gkorpal.github.io/_drafts/computations-in-arithmetic-geometry.md

 Since open source alternative is not sufficient, it would be a good idea to also learn Magma.

 We will use Vim as the text editor for Magma.
-To be able to run Magma scripts without having to leave the text editor, add the following to `.vimrc` file ([source](https://stackoverflow.com/questions/3166413/execute-a-script-directly-within-vim-mvim-gvim)):
+To be able to run Magma scripts (`.m` files) without having to leave the text editor, add the following to `.vimrc` file ([source](https://stackoverflow.com/questions/3166413/execute-a-script-directly-within-vim-mvim-gvim)):

 `````
 map <F2> :w<CR>:!magma %<CR> "once you press <F2> in normal mode, it first saves your file and then run the file with magma.